alexwlchan/alexwlchan.net/src/_drafts/meeting-my-younger-self.md

 ## What comes next?

+My use of Tumblr fell away gradually, and I stopped tweeting when Elon Musk bought Twitter.
+Today my social media is mostly just cross-posting links to this site.
-This project has made me reflect on my relationship with social media.
+I wanted to pause and reflect on my relationship with social media before jumping to another platform.

-Twitter and Tumblr filled a specific gap, and a lot of good things in my life today started as conversations on those platforms.
+Those sites filled a specific gap, and a lot of good things in my life today started as conversations on those platforms.
-I left when Elon Musk bought Twitter, and today my posting is mostly cross-posting links to this site.
 I do wonder how much I've missed out on.

 It wasn't all good.